ANALYSIS-Colombian conglomerate GEA could be cornered by hostile Gilinski

 Gilinski launched a public acquisition offer for up to 62.625% of shares in Nutresa, a purchase worth some $2.2 billion, in November with the backing of Abu Dhabi's Royal Group.

-Royal Group, an investment company chaired by Tahnoon Bin Zayed Al Nahyan, the United Arab Emirates' national security advisor, is only financing the deal, Gilinski has said.
+Royal Group, an investment company chaired by Tahnoon Bin Zayed Al Nahyan, the United Arab Emirates' national security advisor, will hold 49.9% of the shares bought through the offer, while Gilinski will control the rest.

 The offer for Nutresa was unprecedented on the Colombian market, both for its size and for attempting to move on the behemoth GEA.
 It has been extended until Jan.
 12.